 Important Notes

-• Tests taken prior to August 2023 will be counted against these numerical limits (except for the Exceptions listed below).
+- Tests taken prior to September 2019 will not be counted toward these numerical limits, along with the Exceptions listed below.

 Exceptions to This Policy